2024-12-16

 Elon Musk’s SpaceX satellites an ‘existential threat to astronomy’ - predictably, all the ideas are "more regulation".
 There's not even a thought of cost-benefit analysis: is Starlink a better use than radio astronomy?
 Or even "would we be better off doing this from space?"

 Mario Draghi’s best ideas are those Europe finds least comfortable (full report).
-But his answers are always things like "unify decision-making on public investments" so its all doomed; the idea of dealing with over-regulation is still-born (he does manage to notice that "innovative firms that want to scale up are hindered by inconsistent and restrictive regulations" but his answer is to unify the regulations, not to think).
+But his answers are always things like "unify decision-making on public investments" so its all doomed7; the idea of dealing with over-regulation is still-born (he does manage to notice that "innovative firms that want to scale up are hindered by inconsistent and restrictive regulations" but his answer is to unify the regulations, not to think).
 And as the Economist says, the "recommendations are so numerous that policymakers will be able to pick and choose from among them"; this always happens.
 As an employee of a USAnian megacorp in the UK, I'm think I'm kinda insulated from the slow death of Yorp.

 And then by happy chance, via Xitter, comes Foundations: Why Britain has stagnated.
 You'll notice, of course, that this compares Britain unfavourably with Yorp, particularly France, so is not perfectly in accord with me; nonetheless it is well-reasoned.